sam-C18/Chronos/README.md

 ## License

-MIT License - feel free to use this project for personal or commercial purposes.
+**PROPRIETARY SOFTWARE** - All Rights Reserved

+This software is protected by copyright law.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.

+See [LICENSE](LICENSE) file for full terms and conditions.

+For licensing inquiries or commercial use permissions, please contact the copyright holder.